Sigurður Þorsteinsson

-Sigurður Gunnar Þorsteinsson (born 8 July 1988) is an Icelandic professional basketball player who plays for Úrvalsdeild karla club Tindastóll and the Icelandic national basketball team.
-Nicknamed Ísafjarðartröllið (English: The Ísafjördur Troll), he has won the Icelandic championship three times, in 2008, 2012 and 2013.
+Sigurður Gunnar Þorsteinsson (born 8 July 1988) is an Icelandic former basketball player.
+Nicknamed Ísafjarðartröllið (English: The Ísafjördur Troll), he won the Icelandic championship four times during his career, in 2008, 2012, 2013 and 2023.
 Outside of Iceland, Sigurður has played professionally in Greece and Sweden.

-Early life
+Playing career

-Sigurður was born and raised in Ísafjörður in the Westfjords of Iceland.
-He played youth basketball with KFÍ before playing for the senior team, first with its B-team in the 2. deild karla and later with the main squad in the top-tier Úrvalsdeild karla.
+Born and raised in Ísafjörður in the Westfjords of Iceland, he played youth basketball for his hometown team KFÍ before playing for the senior team, first with its B-team in the 2. deild karla and later with the main squad in the top-tier Úrvalsdeild karla.
+In 2006, he joined Keflavík where he played until 2011 when he joined Grindavík.
+After winning two national champions in four seasons, he joined the Solna Vikings in 2014.

-Professional career

 In September 2015, Sigurður signed with the Greek 2nd Division team Machites Doxas Pefkon, where he averaged 11.9 points and 7.9 rebounds per game.

 In August 2016, Sigurður signed with the Greek 2nd Division team A.E.L.
 1964.

 Sigurður rejoined Grindavík in August 2017.
 For the season he averaged 12.8 points and 8.8 rebounds.
 In July 2018 he left the club.

 On 17 August 2018, Sigurður signed with ÍR.
 On 1 April 2019, he scored 16 points in ÍR's victory in game 5 of its first-round playoff series against second seeded Njarðvík.
 With the victory, ÍR became the third team in the Úrvalsdeild history to come back from a 0-2 deficit and win a best-of-five series.
 After helping ÍR reach the Úrvalsdeild finals, where it lost to KR, Sigurður was named to the Úrvalsdeild Domestic All-First Team.

 In June 2019, Sigurður signed with BC Orchies of the NM1.
 Two days before the first game of the season, the French Basketball Federation declared that the Orchies did not fulfill their required financial obligations and as a result Sigurður was released from his contract.

-On 23 October 2019, Sigurður returned to ÍR, signing a two year contract.
+On 23 October 2019, Sigurður returned to ÍR, signing a two-year contract.
 Only 9 minutes into his first game back, he suffered a season ending injury after tearing a cruciate ligament in his knee.
 After the season, ÍR terminated the contract with Sigurður, leaving him a free agent.
 In August 2020, Sigurður sued ÍR for missing salary payments and claimed the team owed him over 2 million ISK. ÍR had stopped paying Sigurður his salary after the injury, claiming he was not fulfilling his end of the contract.
 On 17 November 2020, the District Court of Reykjavík ruled that ÍR owed Sigurður two million ISK in back pays plus penalties.